adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

     </div>
 </div>
 <div class="caption">
-    Figure 11: Computing a Jacobian with reverse-mode ASD: (a) compressed evaluation of orthogonal rows (b) decompression to Jacobian matrix
+    Figure 11: Materializing a Jacobian with reverse-mode ASD: (a) compressed evaluation of orthogonal rows (b) decompression to Jacobian matrix
 </div>

 ### Pattern detection and coloring